-Jun and his family moved from Japan to California in 2017.
-Riku was 3 years old and spoke only Japanese.
+Riku and his family moved from Japan to California when he was 3 years old and spoke only Japanese.

-In 2018, Riku’s life changed again, with a diagnosis of childhood cancer.
-Riku had taken a tumble and hit his head.
+The following year, Riku’s life changed again, with a diagnosis of childhood cancer.

-When he became nauseated and sleepy, his parents rushed him to the emergency room.
-There, a scan revealed a mass on his brain.
-The little boy underwent a ten-hour surgery to remove the tumor.
-A biopsy confirmed it was a type of brain cancer called medulloblastoma.
+A scan revealed a mass on his brain, and Riku underwent a ten-hour surgery to remove the tumor for a type of brain cancer called medulloblastoma.

-Riku’s doctors referred him to St. Jude Children’s Research Hospital for the additional treatment he would need to survive: chemotherapy and radiation therapy.
+Riku’s doctors then referred him to St. Jude Children’s Research Hospital in Memphis, Tennessee.

-Families, like Riku's, will never receive a bill from St. Jude for anything.
+Families, like Riku's, never receive a bill from St. Jude for anything.

 “They worry about the smallest concern I have,” said Noriko.
 “They won't just brush it away.
-They listen to me, and I feel very secure.
-I can trust doctors and nurses here.
-It's been really, really great.”
+They listen to me, and I feel very secure.”

 Riku responded well to treatment and has returned home.